NailBiters2/odin-recipes/README.md

 # odin-recipe

-	This is my first project with Odin!
-This project is only the beggining of my journey and I look forward to working on more in the future.
+This project supplies you with the highest quality recipes for the most classic and famous morning dishes.